Nukesor/selfhosted-gaming/content/ut2004/team_arenamaster.md

 authors = ["Arne Beer"]
 +++

-# Team ArenaMaster

 Team ArenaMaster is a great mod for competetive arena experience.
+Every player starts with the same loadout at the start of each round.
+The result is a very balanced match, where the player's chance of winning is solely depending on their skill.

+To prevent a player or team from roflstomping, a neat balancing mechanism is added.
+This mechanism will spawn players with less health, the further they're in the lead compared to the other players of the match.

 The original mod page can be found over [here](https://www.utzone.de/forum/downloads.php?do=file&id=981).

-Here are the creators of this great mod:
+These are the creators of this great mod:

 - Michael "MaStur" Massey - Project Lead
 - Eric "Dizzid" Chavez - Lead Programmer